Dave Mustaine: 2010s

 In 2010, longtime bassist David Ellefson rejoined Megadeth eight years after its disbanding in 2002.
 Ellefson and Mustaine agreed to keep any unresolved issues in the past and to work on building and maintaining their friendship again.
 Ellefson has since said that he feels that "having that time away created a realization for both of us that while we are both productive individually, Megadeth is definitely stronger with both of us in it together."
 Megadeth embarked on a Rust in Peace 20th-anniversary tour, playing the album in its entirety, along with fan favorites such as "Wake Up Dead", "In My Darkest Hour" and "Skin O' My Teeth".

 On June 16, "The Big Four" thrash metal bands (Megadeth, Metallica, Anthrax, and Slayer) shared the stage in Warsaw, Poland.
-The event happened in various other countries like Switzerland, the Czech Republic, the United Kingdom, the United States, Greece, Germany, Sweden and ended at the Yankee Stadium of New York City on September 14, 2011.
+The event happened in various other countries like Switzerland, the Czech Republic, the United Kingdom, the United States, Greece, Turkey, Germany, Sweden and ended at the Yankee Stadium of New York City on September 14, 2011.
 "The Big Four" show in Sofia, Bulgaria was recorded and released on Blu-ray and DVD.
+In 2016, Mustaine expressed interest in doing more Big 4 shows, although this is unlikely due to the breakup of Slayer.

 On August 3, 2010, Mustaine released his autobiography in the United States, titled Mustaine: A Heavy Metal Memoir.
 The book covers Mustaine's life from childhood until the release of the 2009 Megadeth album Endgame.
 The book was released in the UK, Europe, Australia, and New Zealand under the title Mustaine: A Life in Metal.
 In December 2011, Mustaine appeared at Metallica's 30th-anniversary celebration at the Fillmore Theater and performed five songs from Metallica's debut album.
 On October 4, 2014, Mustaine's Alzheimer's-afflicted mother-in-law went missing from a campground.
 Her remains were discovered on November 26.

 Following the release of Megadeth's 14th studio album, Super Collider in 2013, Megadeth began working on their next album, Dystopia in 2015.
-David Ellefson commented that work would commence "after the first [day] of the year".
+David Ellefson commented that work would commence "after the first [day] of the year."
 Lineup changes included the departure of lead guitarist Chris Broderick and drummer Shawn Drover, both of whom departed the band in late November 2014, both citing creative differences.
 Chris Adler of Lamb of God was announced in March 2015 to replace Drover, and Kiko Loureiro of Angra replaced Broderick on lead guitar.